Administrative divisions of the Tang dynasty: Military Regionalism

-After military defeats suffered against the Tibetans in 790 resulting in the complete loss of the Anxi Protectorate, the northwestern provinces around Chang'an subsequently became the Tang's true frontier and was garrisoned personally by the court armies at all times.
-Military men came to fill governorship offices in these small provinces but owing to the small size of their holdings, provincial decline in productivity, and proximity to the capital, were unable to become autonomous like the provinces of Hebei.
+After military defeats suffered against the Tibetans in 790 resulting in the complete loss of the Anxi Protectorate, the northwestern area around Chang'an subsequently became the Tang's true frontier and was garrisoned by the court's directly-controlled armies at all times.
+Military men came to fill governorship offices in these small circuits but, owing to the small size of their holdings, a decline in productivity, and the proximity to the capital, they were unable to become autonomous like those in the northeast.
 Deforestation in the region compounded the increasing soil erosion and desertification, which in turn reduced the amount of agricultural output in the area north and west of the capital.
-So by this time the armies, like Chang'an itself, depended on grain supplies shipped from the south.
-Despite their inability to provide self sustenance, they too showed independence in some aspects, and during the 9th century their office holders became a largely hereditary group.
+Their armies, like Chang'an itself, depended on grain supplies shipped from the south.
+Despite their inability to provide self-sustenance, they too showed independence in some aspects, and during the 9th century their office holders became a largely hereditary group.

 In the Shandong peninsula the powerful Pinglu Jiedushi held power for several decades before the Tang court divided it into three smaller units in the 820s.
 However the domination of the peninsula by military regionalists persisted.

 In Henan pacified rebels ruled as semi-autonomous governors for several decades after the rebellion.
 Thus Henan became a buffer zone situated between the court and the independent jiedushis occupying the north-east regions of Hebei and Shandong.
 Because Henan represented a crucial lifeline for the court due to the presence of the Grand Canal which Chang'an depended on for supplies, the Tang court stationed large garrisons in the area in an effort to keep the Henan jiedushis under control.
 These efforts were generally ineffective and the garrisons suffered repeated mutinies by their soldiers in the last decades of the eighth century.
 Only in the second decade of the 9th century did Xianzong restore effective administration to the region after a series of campaigns, but by then Henan had been depopulated by constant warfare and strife, so that it too came to rely on southern grain.